cilium/cilium/Documentation/cmdref/cilium-operator-azure.md

       --log-opt map                               Log driver options for cilium-operator, configmap example for syslog driver: {"syslog.level":"info","syslog.facility":"local4"}
-      --nodes-gc-interval duration                GC interval for CiliumNodes (default 5m0s) --operator-api-serve-addr string            Address to serve API requests (default "localhost:9234") --operator-prometheus-serve-addr string     Address to serve Prometheus metrics (default ":9963") --parallel-alloc-workers int                Maximum number of parallel IPAM workers (default 50) --pprof                                     Enable pprof debugging endpoint
+      --nodes-gc-interval duration                GC interval for CiliumNodes (default 5m0s) --operator-api-serve-addr string            Address to serve API requests (default "localhost:9234") --operator-pprof                            Enable pprof debugging endpoint
-      --pprof-port int                            Port that the pprof listens on (default 6061) --remove-cilium-node-taints                 Remove node taint "node.cilium.io/agent-not-ready" from Kubernetes nodes once Cilium is up and running (default true)
+      --operator-pprof-port int                   Port that the pprof listens on (default 6061) --operator-prometheus-serve-addr string     Address to serve Prometheus metrics (default ":9963") --parallel-alloc-workers int                Maximum number of parallel IPAM workers (default 50) --remove-cilium-node-taints                 Remove node taint "node.cilium.io/agent-not-ready" from Kubernetes nodes once Cilium is up and running (default true)
       --set-cilium-is-up-condition                Set CiliumIsUp Node condition to mark a Kubernetes Node that a Cilium pod is up and running in that node (default true)
       --skip-cnp-status-startup-clean             If set to true, the operator will not clean up CNP node status updates at startup